trustlines-protocol/relay/docs/RelayAPI.md

 ---

 ### Balance of user
-Returns the balance in ether of the given address.
+Returns the balance in wei of the given address.
 #### Request
 ```
 GET /users/:userAddress/balance